Louisiana Tech University: University era

 Taylor's time as Louisiana Tech president also marked the beginning of Lady Techster athletics.
 In 1974, Taylor established the Lady Techsters women's basketball program with a $5,000 appropriation.
 He hired Sonja Hogg, a 28-year-old PE instructor at Ruston High School, as the Lady Techsters' first head coach.
 Under Coach Hogg and her successor Leon Barmore, the Lady Techsters won three National Championships during the 1980s.
-In 1980, Dr. Taylor founded the Lady Techster Softball team with Barry Canterbury serving as the team's first head coach.
+In 1980, Taylor founded the Lady Techster Softball team with Barry Canterbury as the team's first head coach.
 The team made seven straight teams to the NCAA softball tournament and three trips to the Women's College World Series during the 1980s.

 The first doctorate was awarded in 1971, a PhD in chemical engineering.

 In 1992, Louisiana Tech became a "selective admissions" university.
 This university has increased their admissions criteria four times since 2000 by raising the minimum overall grade point average, composite ACT score, and class ranking.

 Louisiana Tech has earned recognition from the Louisiana Board of Regents for its graduation rate and retention rate.
 According to a report of the Louisiana Board of Regents published in December 2011, Louisiana Tech has the second-highest graduation rate among the fourteen public universities in the state of Louisiana.
 The 53.3% 6-year graduation rate is the highest in the University of Louisiana System.
 Louisiana Tech has a 78.64% retention rate among incoming freshmen who stay with the same school after the first year, the top rate in the University of Louisiana System.
 The average time-to-degree ratio for Tech's graduates is 4.7 years, the fastest in the UL System.

 Louisiana Tech became the first in the world to confer a Bachelor of Science degree in nanosystems engineering when Josh Brown earned his degree in May 2007.
 Continuing its mission as an engineering pioneer, Louisiana Tech also launched the nation's first cyber engineering BS degree in 2012.